 Answer: “Daddy”

 The head of navigation for this river is found near St. Anthony Falls located on the Coon Rapids Dam.
 The New Madrid Seismic zone is defined by this river, which is notably traversed by the Stone Arch Bridge and the Huey P. Long Bridge.
 The Old River Control Complex is found on this river.
-Major tributaries of this river include the White and Yazoo Rivers, and its meets one of its largest tributaries in Cairo.
+Major tributaries of this river include the White and Yazoo Rivers, and it meets one of its largest tributaries in Cairo.
 Its headwaters are diverted by the Atchafalaya River and its source is Lake Itasca.
 Nicknamed “The Big Muddy”, it was originally discovered by Hernando De Soto.
 For ten points, name this American river, the longest in the North America.

 Answer: Mississippi river